chaunceygardiner/weewx-purple/README.md

 ## WeeWX 5 Installation Instructions

+1. If pip install,
-1. Activate the virtual environment (actual syntax varies by type of WeeWX install):
+   Activate the virtual environment (actual syntax varies by type of WeeWX install):
    `/home/weewx/weewx-venv/bin/activate`

-1. Install the dateutil package.
+   Install the dateutil package.
    `pip install python-dateutil`

-1. Install the requests package.
+   Install the requests package.
    `pip install requests`

+1. If package install:
+   Install python3's dateutil package.
+On debian, that can be accomplished with:
+   `apt install python3-dateutil`
+   Install python3's requests package.
+On debian, that can be accomplished with:
+   `apt install python3-requests`

 1. Download the lastest release, weewx-purple-3.9.3.zip, from the [GitHub Repository](https://github.com/chaunceygardiner/weewx-purple).